 For the Karrayyu nomadic herders in Ethiopia's Fantalle district, camels are highly prized.
-Children grow up drinking their milk, while the men follow them for months, sleeping next to them on makeshift pallets.
+Children grow up drinking their milk, while the men follow them for months, sleeping next to them on makeshift beds.
 They know each camel by name, and milk them twice a day, collecting the milk in vessels made from woven grass.
-Milking the camels involves an unusual operation.
-First the calf is left to suckle, then it is separated from the mother.
-Two men stand on either side of the camel, bending and raising a leg to support the container in an almost acrobatic position, like stilt walkers.
-Afterwards the calf is allowed to suckle again
+Milking the camels involves an unusual operation: a calf is left to suckle, before being separated from the mother.
+Two men then stand on either side of the camel, supporting a container in an almost acrobatic position, like stilt walkers.
+Afterwards the calf is allowed to suckle again.

-The Karrayyu community lives just a few hours from the capital, Addis Abeba, but they belong to another world, a world based on a close connection to nature (camels, zebu, trees, Mount Fantalle...) and the rhythms of nomadic life, dictated by the seasons, the rains and the pace and the sounds of the herds.
+The Karrayyu community lives just a few hours from the capital of Ethiopia, Addis Ababa, but they belong to another world; a world based on a close connection to nature (camels, zebu, trees, Mount Fantalle...) and the rhythms of nomadic life, dictated by the seasons, the rains and the pace and the sounds of the herds.

-These days, however, the Karrayyu have seen their lands drastically reduced, following the creation of the Awash National Park on one side and large sugar cane plantations on the other.
-Climate change is also causing on-going and increasingly devastating droughts, threatening the survival of their herds.
-In recent years the Karrayyu have been forced to go through the difficult transition from nomadic pastoralism to agro-pastoralism and are struggling to hold on to their culture and ancient traditions.
+Recently, however, the Karrayyu have seen their lands drastically reduced, following the creation of the Awash National Park and large sugar cane plantations.
+Climate change is also causing increasingly devastating droughts, threatening the survival of their herds.
+In recent years the Karrayyu have been forced to go through a difficult transition from nomadic pastoralism to agro-pastoralism, and are struggling to hold on to their culture and ancient traditions.